Buddhad/iMusic-App/README.md

 Future updates will include features such as showing lyrics of the given song and karaoke features.

 ## How to Install and Run the Project
+- **Steps to download the app**

-To install, simply download the apk file in your Android device mentioned in the v1.Beta and start using it.
+1. To install ,simply download the apk file in your Android device mentioned in the v1.0-beta or either you can refer to this [Link](https://github.com/Buddhad/iMusic-App/tree/master/APKfile/Imusic).
+2. Then give the permission to Install unknown apps.
+3. After that You have to give the Stroage access permission.
+4. You are good to go;)

 ![image](https://user-images.githubusercontent.com/66058598/154810174-b917d6fd-ef5c-4b71-8f14-4eeba6a81c2b.png)